Maybe the title is wrong. They WERE leapin’. Once. Now? Not so much…

 I was already gagging and guilt-stricken, realizing that I put the tiny lizard in pain.
 But then..

 Yes.
-The leg was walking one way, and the lizard was walking another.
+The leg was walking one way, & the lizard was walking another.
 Where there was once one lizard, now there was one.. and a half?
+Or 3/4?

-I gagged, and retched, and wailed, “I’m so sorry!
-So sorry!” and panicked some more, and then- I jumped up and down in disgusted panic, and my foot slammed down, HARD, on the Tupperware.
+I gagged, & retched, & wailed, “I’m so sorry!
+So sorry!” & panicked some more, then- I jumped up & down in disgusted panic as my foot slammed down, HARD, on the Tupperware.

 In a flash, I was Lenny from Of Mice And Men, getting all over-excited and destructive.